 Simple everyday tasks, such as breathing has to be carefully thought out in space.
 Astronauts use up oxygen and breath out carbon dioxide, so are in danger of suffocating.
 To counteract this, fresh oxygen is constantly circulated around the spacecraft.

 The ISS has a complex wastewater recycling system on board.
-Any water it can access, whether it comes from recycled shower water, residue from hand washing, people’s breath, astronauts sweat and even urine is recycled to make drinkable water.
+Any water it can access, such as residue from hand washing, people’s breath, astronauts sweat, and even urine is recycled to make drinkable water.

 Astronaut’s in space will drink up to eleven liters of water a day.